logzio/logzio-logback-appender/README.md

 This appender sends logs to your [Logz.io](http://logz.io) account, using non-blocking threading, bulks, and HTTPS encryption.
 Please note that this appendr requires logback version 1.1.7 and up, and java 8 and up.

 ### Technical Information
-This appender uses [BigQueue](https://github.com/bulldog2011/bigqueue) implementation of persistent queue, so all logs are backed up to a local file system before being sent.
+This appender uses [LogzioSender](https://github.com/logzio/logzio-java-sender) implementation.
+All logs are backed up to a local file system before being sent.
 Once you send a log, it will be enqueued in the buffer and 100% non-blocking.
 There is a background task that will handle the log shipment for you.
 This jar is an "Uber-Jar" that shades both BigQueue, Gson and Guava to avoid "dependency hell".

 ### Installation from maven
 ```xml